MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Installing Vundle</b></summary>

-To start adding a plugin to *vim* you will need to open and edit the `.vimrc` file.
+To start adding a plugin to *Vim* you will need to open and edit the `.vimrc` file.

 To download Vundle enter the following into the bash command line: